Friday, April 30, 2021

 The Plastic People of the Universe - Bez Ohnu Je Underground [placeholder]

 I spent way too much time looking for a file of this online and came up empty.
-This was because it is the only thing rated 8 or above in the Spin guide that I haven't heard.
+I spent this time because it is the only thing rated 8 or above in the Spin guide that I haven't heard.
 I did find two or three songs online, and they did sound good.
 And I did find copies for normal import prices (~$25 or so), but decided not to spring for it without hearing it first.
-I need to buy less physicals, I hadn't heard it, the reviewer over-rates some of their other work, this is a live album, which I tend not to like, and neither Hull nor Christgau appear to have heard it, or did and didn't rate it.
-Plus, I'm more impressed by the concept of the band than I am by their actual music.

 Pulnoc - Pulnoc: 8 (A-)